rikiya-ohashi/ooservo/README.md

 ### `write(angle)`
 Rotates the servo to a specific target angle at maximum speed.
 Upon power-up, the current position is mapped to the 0°–359° range.
+For details, see [Startup & Calibration](#1-startup--calibration-rotational-direction-at-power-up) in the Usage Notes.
 - **`angle`**: `int32_t` (Range: `-2,147,483,648` to `2,147,483,647`)
 - **Returns**: `void`